nehalineogi/azure-cross-solution-network-architectures/aks/README-private-cluster.md

 ## Design Components and Planning

-1. Private Cluster is supported in Basic/Kubenet and AzureCNI mode.
-The above diagram show Azure CNI.
+1. Private Cluster is supported in AKS Basic (kubenet) and AKS Advanced (CNI) mode.
+The above diagram show Azure Advanced (CNI).
 2. Private Cluster can be deployed in existing or new VNET.
 3. Planning is required routing Kube API private endpoint from on-premises or from other Azure VNETs.
 4. Hybrid DNS setup with private DNS zones for DNS resolution from on-premises in Enterprise environments.
 However, local hosts files can be used in lab/POCs.
 5. **Ingress Considerations:** While, both Internal and External load balancers can be used to expose Ingress services however, in a truely private cluster only Internal load balancer is used for Ingress.
 External Load balancer is used for egress.
-6. **Egress Considerations**: Egress Path options via Azure External Load balancer or using Azure Firewall/NVA
+6. **Egress Considerations**: Egress path options via Azure public load balancer or using Azure Firewall/NVA
 7. Options for connecting to Private cluster.
 Azure documentation link [here](https://docs.microsoft.com/en-us/azure/aks/private-clusters#options-for-connecting-to-the-private-cluster).
-This this architecture we have On-Premises connectivity and also example of AKS run command
+For this architecture we have on-premises connectivity and also example of AKS run command.

 - Create a VM in the same Azure Virtual Network (VNet) as the AKS cluster.
 - Use a VM in a separate network and set up Virtual network peering.
 See the section below for more information on this option.